Porfirio Rubirosa: Diplomat

 In 1931, Rubirosa met Rafael Trujillo at a country club.
 The next morning, Trujillo made him a lieutenant of the Presidential Guard.
 This began a lifelong relationship between the two men.
 While there were rocky periods in the relationship between Rubirosa and Trujillo, Trujillo's patronage defined Rubirosa's professional career.
 Eventually, Rubirosa followed his father into diplomatic service, becoming a diplomat of the Dominican Republic in 1936.

 In this role, he was sent to various embassies, first at Berlin (during the 1936 Olympic Games) and eventually to Paris, where he spent most of his time.
 Rubirosa would also serve at the embassies at Vichy, Buenos Aires, Rome, Havana (witnessing the Cuban Revolution), and Brussels.
 As an ally of the Trujillo regime, Rubirosa became an international socialite.

 His 1938 divorce from Trujillo's daughter had little affect on his relationship with the regime.
 However, Rubirosa's social life occasionally ignited scandals, motivating Trujillo to dismiss him - as from his post in Paris in 1953 - or transfer him to another diplomatic role.
 Despite Rubirosa's flamboyant lifestyle, Trujillo recognized him as an asset for the regime, remarking: "He is good at his job, because women like him and he is a wonderful liar."

 After Trujillo's assassination on May 30, 1961, Rubirosa supported his son, Rafael "Ramfis" Trujillo, as successor and attempted to persuade John F. Kennedy to help his government.
 Ramfis, however, lived a hedonistic lifestyle similar to Rubirosa himself.
 After his father's assassination, Ramfis struggled to stabilize the country's political landscape and was overthrown.
 When Ramfis and his family fled the Dominican Republic, Rubirosa's career came to an end.
 On January 2, 1962, the Council of State removed him from his unique appointment as "Inspector of Embassies".
 After losing his diplomatic immunity, he was interrogated by the New York District Attorney concerning the disappearance of Trujillo opponents Sergio Bencosme in 1935 and Jesus Galíndez in 1956, but was never charged.

 Personal life

-Rubirosa was linked romantically to Dolores del Río, Eartha Kitt, Marilyn Monroe, Ava Gardner, Maria Montez, Rita Hayworth, Dorothy Dandridge, Lupe Vélez, Soraya Esfandiary, Peggy Hopkins Joyce, Joan Crawford, Veronica Lake, Kim Novak, Judy Garland, Eva Perón and Amália Rodrigues.
+Rubirosa was linked romantically to Dolores del Río, Eartha Kitt, Marilyn Monroe, Ava Gardner, Zsa Zsa Gabor, Maria Montez, Rita Hayworth, Dorothy Dandridge, Lupe Vélez, Soraya Esfandiary, Peggy Hopkins Joyce, Joan Crawford, Veronica Lake, Kim Novak, Judy Garland, Eva Perón and Amália Rodrigues.
 He dallied with his ex-wife Flor de Oro Trujillo Ledesma during his marriage to Doris Duke.
 He and Zsa Zsa Gabor were seen together during her marriage to George Sanders.
 When she would not marry him, although George was divorcing her, Rubirosa married Barbara Hutton.
 He was named a co-respondent in George Sanders's divorce suit from Gabor.

 Rubirosa was married five times, but he never had any children.
 His wives were: